scapaf64-prog/my-python-games/Tetris4/README.txt

 ...one of my favorits.

-"cash register"-animation for full lines,    Arrow-keys to move,   SPACE to drop down,    ESC to exit
+"cash register"-animation for full lines

+ARROW_KEY's to move,   SPACE to drop down,    ESC to exit

 tetris4.mp4 is a short video of the game